frontenddogma/web-development-glossary/manuscript/r.md

 Roadmap
 : A flexible planning technique to support strategic and long-range planning, by matching short-term and long-term goals with specific technology solutions.
 A roadmap is a plan that applies to a new product or process and may include using technology forecasting or scouting to identify suitable emerging technologies.&nbsp;[†](#w-roadmap)

+Robot
+: → Crawler

+Robots Exclusion Protocol
+: A combination of standards and conventions governing web crawler behavior and search engine indexing.
+The REP includes the robots exclusion standard (robots.txt), crawling and indexing directives for HTML `meta` elements, the Sitemaps protocol, and the `rel=nofollow` microformat.
+: → Robots exclusion standard

 Robots exclusion standard
 : → robots.txt

 robots.txt
 : A standard and special file used by websites to communicate with web robots and crawlers.
 The standard specifies how to inform the web robot about which areas of the website should not be processed or scanned.
 Robots are often used by search engines to categorize websites.
-Not all robots cooperate with the standard; email harvesters, spambots, malware, and robots that scan for security vulnerabilities may even start with the portions of the website where they have been told to stay out.&nbsp;[†](#w-robotstxt)
+Not all robots cooperate with the standard; email harvesters, spambots, malware, and robots that scan for security vulnerabilities may even start with the portions of the website where they have been told to stay out.&nbsp;[†](#w-robotstxt) ℹ︎&nbsp;[robotstxt.org](https://www.robotstxt.org/)

 Robustness Principle
 : → Postel’s Law